Zankoku-Okuno/octopus/README.md

 Usage
 -----

-Installation will give you the `octopus` program.
+Installation will give you the `octi` program.
 So far, there are no fancy features, simply pass it a single file, and the file will be interpreted.
 If the file exports a binding for `main`, then its value will eval'd in the environment exported by the file.

-There are a couple simple example programs under the `examples` directory.
+There are a couple toy programs under the `examples` directory.
 Import path normalization is not yet implemented, so interpret these files inside the directory.

 Features
 ========